The Wicker Man: The Final Cut

-European distributors of the film StudioCanal began a Facebook campaign in 2013 to find missing material, which culminated in the discovery of a 92-minute 35 mm print at the Harvard Film Archive.
-This print had previously been known as the "Middle Version" and was itself assembled from a 35 mm print of the original edit Robin Hardy had made in the United Kingdom in 1973, but which was never released.
-Robin Hardy believed that the original edit will probably never be found, saying, "Sadly, it seems as though this has been lost forever.
+StudioCanal, the European distributors of the film, began a Facebook campaign in 2013 to find missing material, which culminated in the discovery of a 92-minute 35 mm print at the Harvard Film Archive.
+This print had previously been known as the "Middle Version" and was itself assembled from a 35 mm print of the original edit Robin Hardy.
+Hardy now believed that his original edit will probably never be found, saying, "Sadly, it seems as though this has been lost forever.
 However, I am delighted that a 1979 Abraxas print has been found as I also put together this cut myself, and it crucially restores the story order to that which I had originally intended."

 Hardy reported in July 2013 that Studiocanal intended to restore and release the most complete version possible of the film.
 Rialto Pictures announced that it was to release the new digital restoration in North American cinemas on 27 September 2013.
 This new version was also released on DVD on 13 October 2013.
 It is 91 minutes long, shorter than the director's cut but longer than the theatrical cut, and is known as The Wicker Man: The Final Cut.

 The Final Cut (UK) Blu-ray (2013) features short documentaries "Burnt Offering: The Cult of the Wicker Man", "Worshipping the Wicker Man", "The Music of the Wicker Man", interviews with director Robin Hardy and actor Christopher Lee, a restoration comparison, and the theatrical trailer.
 The second disc features both the UK 87-minute theatrical cut and the 95-minute 2013 director's cut, along with an audio commentary on the director's cut and a making-of for the commentary.
 The third disc is the soundtrack to the film.

-50th Anniversary: 4K restorations, Final Cut screenings and 'Musics from Summerisle'
+50th anniversary restoration

-In 2023, for the 50th anniversary of the film's release, StudioCanal announced 4K resolution restoration of existing footage, and remastering of the existing three cuts for a "4K Ultra HD Collector's Edition" release on 25 September 2023.

-On 21 June, the 4K restoration Final Cut was screened in cinemas across the UK along with a Q&A filmed in London, hosted by Edith Bowman with guests including Britt Ekland, and Robin Hardy's sons Julian and Dominic promoting their Wickermania! documentary.
+In 2023, for the 50th anniversary of the film's release, StudioCanal announced 4K resolution restoration of existing footage, and remastering of the existing three cuts.
+On 21 June, the 4K restoration of The Final Cut was screened in cinemas across the UK along with a Q&A filmed in London, hosted by Edith Bowman with guests including Britt Ekland, and Robin Hardy's sons Justin and Dominic promoting their Wickermania! documentary.
 On 24 June, the Barbican Centre held "Musics from Summerisle", a live performance celebration of the anniversary.

+On 25 September 2023, StudioCanal released a 4K UHD Blu-ray in the United Kingdom, available in limited edition digipak and steelbook editions, as well as a standard packaging edition.
+In the United States, a 4K UHD Blu-ray was released the following month via Lionsgate in steelbook packaging, sold exclusively at Best Buy.